Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Methodology

 \subsection{Semi-supervised Optimal Transport}

-Optimal transport theory has been used in many transfer learning researches, especially unsupervised transfer learning\cite{courty2016optimal}.
-However, few labeled samples in the target domain are more in line with the actual situation, specifically the medical diagnosis problem.
-We tend to label some data to achieve better performance, though we may pay a small cost.
+Optimal transport theory is a promising strategy applied in transfer learning research.
+Most existing studies leverage it in unsupervised transfer learning \cite{courty2016optimal}.
+That is, they assume that no labeled data is in the target domain.
+However, few labeled samples in the target domain are more in line with the real situation \cite{9578015}.
+For instance, it is usually acceptable to label a few samples when we want to deploy a Sepsis early detection system in a new hospital, if this can significantly improve the system performance.

-Based on this motivation, we proposed semi-supervised optimal transport (\textit{SSOT}) to implement domain adaptation, whose goal is to design a neural network that enables end-to-end training of a transferable feature generator and an adaptive classifier to achieve better classification performance as well as minimize the distribution discrepancy across domains, as illustrated in Fig. \ref{fig:otda}.
-Because the clinical features can be seen as tabular data, we choose classical multi-layer perception (MLP) with shared weights as the feature generator $\mathcal{G}$.
+With this in mind, we design a novel semi-supervised optimal transport (\textit{SSOT}) strategy for transfer learning.
+The purpose is to increase classification performance by minimizing the distribution discrepancy between the source and target domains with a well-structured neural network.
+Specifically, the neural network enables the end-to-end training of a transferable feature generator and an adaptive classifier, as illustrated in Fig.~\ref{fig:otda}.
+Because clinical features can be viewed as tabular data, we choose classical multi-layer perception (MLP) with shared weights as the feature generator $\mathcal{G}$.